p-doom/crowd-code/README.md

 You can also use the command palette to access the extension's features.
 Available commands:

-- `vs-code-recorder.startRecording`: Start the recording
+- `crowd-code.startRecording`: Start the recording
-- `vs-code-recorder.stopRecording`: Stop the recording
+- `crowd-code.stopRecording`: Stop the recording
-- `vs-code-recorder.panicButton`: Remove the last few actions from the dataset
+- `crowd-code.panicButton`: Remove the last few actions from the dataset
-- `vs-code-recorder.openSettings`: Open the extension settings
+- `crowd-code.openSettings`: Open the extension settings

 ## 📄 Output